HomeCricBlogChennai Pitch: Divided opinion on Twitter during Test

 Chennai Pitch: Divided opinion on Twitter during Test | Is the Chennai pitch for the 2nd Test suitable for Test cricket?
 Twitter reactions

 As India roar back in their ongoing four-match battle with England, another battle took place on social media.
-Twitter can be known for battles between fans in the football predictions circle, but hardly ever regarding the playing surface.
 With Ashwin wheeling away in true, brilliant Ashwin fashion, opinion was divided on Twitter regarding the 22 yards where the action takes place.

 Former cricketers Mark Waugh and Michael Vaughan led the way in the view that the Chennai pitch isn’t suitable for Test cricket.
 Both pointed to the fact that any pitch that “explodes” on days one and two doesn’t make for a fair contest between bat and ball, and places too much emphasis on the toss.
 Many pundits and fans also shared the same view, which will be highlighted in this article.